 Within Wageningen Bioveterinary Research (WBVR) the spread, control and prevention of infectious animal diseases are areas of interest studied by the Department of Epidemiology and Risk Assessment.
 When an outbreak appears, discussions on control are fed by this epidemiological knowledge and modelling.

 Decision making is based upon these models.
-The question how to control and manage the animal disease outbreak in the most economic and effective way is answered by these models.
+The question about how to control and manage the animal disease outbreak in the most economic and effective way is answered using these models.
 Thus our knowledge supports control strategies and decision making.

 Transmission of diseases

-Epidemics are a complex system which needs to be filled by parameters, as different diseases tend to spread differently.
+An epidemic is a complex system which needs to be filled by parameters, as different diseases tend to spread differently.
 The disease causing agents can be passively transported by air, or actively by insects.
-Others disease are more commonly spread by road transport either directly through animals transport or indirectly, whereby humans serve as a carrier.
-Certain diseases have short incubations times whereas other have much longer ones.
-The wind power and direction, air temperature and humidity are all parameters that might influence the spread of a disease to a certain area.
-Obviously it is of utmost importance to understand the ways infections can spread and how fast this infection can form a new nucleus from which it can spread further.
+Others disease are more commonly spread by road transport either directly through animal transport or indirectly, whereby humans serve as a carrier.
+Certain diseases have short incubations times, whereas other have much longer ones.
+The wind strength and direction, air temperature and humidity are all parameters that might influence the spread of a disease to a certain area.
+Obviously it is vitally important to understand how an infection can spread and how fast this infection can form a new nucleus from which it can spread further.

-We are specialized in mapping many different parameters that influence transmission of diseases.
+We are specialized in mapping many different parameters that influence disease transmission.
 Several outbreaks, like foot-and-mouth disease (FMD) and classical swine fever (CSF) have affected the Netherlands in the past, whereas avian influenza (AI) outbreaks are more common nowadays.
 Insight into these epidemics adds to the knowledge we already have, allowing more precise mathematical modelling of outbreak parameters.